 The U.S. Treasury has stopped producing pennies for general circulation.
 Once the Federal Reserve’s remaining supply is gone, banks will no longer be able to order pennies.

-To keep cash transactions running smoothly, Bank of Utah will move to a rounding system for cash withdrawals, check-cashing payouts, and other cash transactions when our supply is depleted.
-We’ll continue accepting penny deposits while they remain in circulation, but businesses and individuals who handle cash should begin preparing for this transition.
+To keep cash transactions running smoothly, Bank of Utah will round cash withdrawals, check-cashing payouts, and other cash transactions up to the nearest nickel once our supply is depleted.
+We’ll continue accepting penny deposits while they remain in circulation, but businesses and individuals who handle cash should begin preparing for this change.

-The FAQs below explain Bank of Utah's rounding system, what you can expect when making or receiving cash, and how to prepare for this transition once our penny supply is exhausted.
+The FAQs below outline what you can expect and how to get ready once our penny supply is exhausted.

 FAQs